catchorg/Catch2/docs/tutorial.md

 that each section is entered with a freshly constructed vector `v`, that we know has size 5 and capacity at least 5, because the two assertions are also checked before the section is entered.
-This behaviour may not be ideal for tess where setup is expensive.
+This behaviour may not be ideal for tests where setup is expensive.
 Each run through a test case will execute one, and only one, leaf section.

 Section can also be nested, in which case the parent section can be